RitAreaSciencePark/MSARC/README.md

     - pip install -f requirements.txt

 - Input Format:
-    The input file "input_file_name" must be a txt file containing the list of input ids and sequences in space separated format: "id sequence".
+    The input file "input_file_name" must be placed in the input_files folder and it should be a txt file containing the list of input ids and sequences in space separated format: "id sequence".
     Example:

     my_prot1 ABCDEFGH
     my_prot2 ILMNPQRS

-- Exectution:
+- Execution:
     - sbatch launch.sh input_file_name